 The Company applied for exemptions during its first-time adoption of IFRSs, resulting in its retained earnings to increase by \$1,583,058 thousand, incurred from unrealized revaluation increments, on the transition date.
-In accordance with the rules issued by the FSC, the special reserve in the amount of \$1,397,866 thousand is set aside based on the additional retained earnings amount, due to the transition to IFRSs.
+In accordance with the rules issued by the FSC, the special reserve in the amount of \$1,397,866 thousand is set aside based on the additional retained earnings' amount, due to the transition to IFRSs.
 The aforementioned special reserve may be reversed in proportion with the usage, disposal, or reclassification of the related assets, and then, be distributed afterwards.
-Due to the Company's disposal of properties, plants and equipments, special reserves were reversed by \$39,666 thousand in year 2021.

 In accordance with the rules issued by the FSC, a portion of current period earnings and undistributed prior-period earnings shall be reclassified as special earnings reserve during earnings distribution.
 The amount to be reclassified should equal the difference between the current period total net reduction of other shareholder's equity and aforementioned special reserve.
 For the year 2019 earnings distribution in 2020, the amount to be reclassified to special reserve shall be portion of current-period earnings and undistributed prior-period earnings.
 As for the year 2020 earnings distribution in 2021, the amount to be reclassified to special reserve shall be a portion of current-period earnings plus other line items in the retained earnings movements and undistributed prior-period earning.
-A portion of undistributed prior period earnings shall be reclassified as special earnings reserve (and does not qualify for earnings distribution) to account for cumulative change to other shareholders' equity pertaining to prior periods.
+A portion of undistributed prior period earnings shall be reclassified as special earnings reserve (and does not qualify for earnings distribution) to account for cumulative change to other shareholders' equity pertaining to prior perriods.
 Amounts of subsequent reversals pertaining to the netreduction of other shareholders' equity shall qualify for additional distributions.
-The special reserves were set aside (reversed) by \$(113,623) thousand and \$231,436 thousand in July, 2021 and June, 2020, respectively.
+The special reserves were (reversed) by \$(117,813) thousand and \$(113,623) thousand in June, 2022 and July, 2021, respectively.

 The Company set aside special reserves, which could not be distributed, and were calculated by the differences of the Company's stock price below the carrying amount of the treasury stock held by the subsidiaries, in portion to the shareholding ratio.
 If there is rebounding in market price afterwards, those special reserves could be reversed.
-The Company set reversed special reserves by \$16,455 thousand and \$6,339 thousand in June 2021 and 2020, respectively.
+The Company set aside (reversed) special reserves by \$8,461 thousand and \$(16,455) thousand in June, 2022 and July, 2021, respectively...